Veneers Vs. Crowns A Full Overview

 - As the whole tooth is covered, tooth decay is less risky.

 - Crowns blend well as they look and feel just like your regular teeth.

 Disadvantages of Crowns

-- A lot of your natural tooth needs to be shaved to place the crown.
+- Your natural tooth needs to be shaved to place the crown.

 - They can be damaged due to wear and tear.

 - There could be pain and sensitivity initially, but it will eventually subside.

 Read More: Veneers vs. Lumineers Which One is Better For Price and Me